mitchellvanrijkom/6-window-functions-with-pyspark/README.md

 # Introduction

 This repository contains the source code for a blog post about window functions in PySpark.
-Go to [Blog Post](https://mitchellvanrijkom.com).
-In that post, I described how to use the 6 most window functions in PySpark.
+Go to [Use these 6 Window Functions to power up your PySpark queries, a comprehensive guide](https://mitchellvanrijkom.com/use-these-6-window-functions-to-power-up-your-pyspark-queries-a-comprehensive-guide).
+In that post, I describe how to use the 6 most window functions in PySpark.

 # Window functions

-When we work with data in Spark, we commonly use the SQL module.
-With this module, we can easily create dataframes with the DataFrame APIs that use different optimizers to help in supporting a wide range of data sources and algorithms optimized for big data workloads.
+Most of the time we use the SQL module in Spark.
+We create DataFrames with the DataFrame APIs which contain different optimizers that help support the processing of data with a wide range of data sources and algorithms for Big Data workloads.

 In SQL, we have a particular type of operation called a Window Function.
 This operation calculates a function on a subset of rows based on the current row.
 For each row, a frame window is determined.
 On this frame, a calculation is made based on the rows in this frame.
 For every row, the calculation returns a value.

-Because Spark uses SQL we also have window functions at our disposal.
-When we combine the power of DataFrames with window functions, we can create some unique optimized calculations!
+Because Spark uses a SQL module, we also have Window Functions at our disposal.
+When we combine the power of DataFrames with Window Functions, we can create some unique optimized calculations!

 # Repository